meowcoding7044/Flutter-Clean-Architecture-Demo-v1/README.md

-# Flutter Production-Ready Architecture Demo
+# Flutter Production-Ready Architecture Demo (Dev)

 This project serves as a robust template for building scalable and maintainable Flutter applications, suitable for production environments.
 It demonstrates a clean architecture approach by separating concerns into distinct layers and features.